-All Economic registrations, except Economic Regulation Only registrations, should go through the CBL certification process to ensure that the CBL used to predict the customer load and therefore determine the quantity of each hourly load reduction is reasonably accurate and non-biased.
-All registrations should use a CBL with a relative root mean square error ("RRMSE") no greater than 20% unless otherwise approved by PJM.
+All Economic registrations, except Economic Regulation Only registrations, should go through the CBL certification process to ensure that the CBL used to predict the customer load and therefore, determine the quantity of each hourly load reduction, is reasonably accurate and non-biased.
+All registrations should use a CBL with a Relative Report Memean Sequare Eerror (RRMSE) no greater than 20% unless otherwise approved by PJM.
 Registrations with a RRMSE greater than 20% based on hourly load data provided in the registration process are considered variable load customers.

 CBL certification is performed by the CSP prior to registration submission.
-CSP should always calculate an RRMSE for the standard CBL defined in the tariff.
+CSPs should always calculate an RRMSE for the standard CBL defined in the Itariff.
 An alternative CBL may be requested if the alternative CBL is more accurate than the standard CBL and has an RRMSE less than or equal to 20%.

-The RRMSE is based on 60 most recent days of contiguous hourly load data where the most current load data should be 60 days or less than the date the RRMSE is calculated unless otherwise approved by PJM.
+The RRMSE is based on sixty (60) most recent days of continguous hourly load data where the most current load data should be sixty (60) days or less than the date the RRMSE is calculated unless otherwise approved by PJM.

-PJM and CSP shall have 30 days from the day the alternative CBL proposal is received by the other party to agree on a proposed alternative CBL calculation.
+PJM and the CSP shall have thirty (30) days from the day the alternative CBL proposal is received by the other party to agree on a proposed alternative CBL calculation.
 If the parties agree on an alternative CBL calculation, then the agreed upon CBL calculation shall be effective from the date of the registration.

-If PJM and CSP do not agree on an alternative CBL calculation within 30 days, then PJM shall determine the CBL calculation within 20 days of the expiration of the prior 30 day period.
-The CBL established by PJM shall be binding on the parties unless agreement on an alternative CBL is reached before the end of the 20 day period.
+If PJM and the CSP do not agree on an alternative CBL calculation within thirty (30) days, then PJM shall determine the CBL calculation within twenty (20) days of the expiration of the prior thirty (30) day period.
+The CBL established by PJM shall be binding on the parties unless agreement on an alternative CBL is reached before the end of the twenty (20) day period.